California’s Gavin Newsom slams Trump absence at COP30 climate conference

 “They were made by stupid people that have cost their countries fortunes and given those same countries no chance for success.
 If you don’t get away from this green scam, your country is going to fail.”

-Trump had campaigned for re-election with the slogan “Drill, baby, drill”, and since returning to the White House, he has sought to make good on his pledge to open federal lands to oil and gas exploration.
+Trump had campaigned for re-election with the slogan, “Drill, baby, drill”, and since returning to the White House, he has sought to make good on his pledge to open federal lands to oil and gas exploration.

-On Tuesday, while Newsom appeared in Brazil, the Washington Post newspaper revealed that the Trump administration is weighing a draft proposal to allow offshore drilling along the California coastline.
+On Tuesday, while Newsom appeared in Brazil, The Washington Post newspaper revealed that the Trump administration is weighing a draft proposal to allow offshore drilling along the California coastline.

-Such activity has largely tapered off in recent decades, due to high-profile oil spills, and California prohibits new oil rigs within state waters, but that area is limited to the waters within three miles — or 4.8 kilometers — of the shore.
+Such activity has largely tapered off in recent decades, due to high-profile oil spills, and California prohibits new oil rigs within state waters, but that area is limited to the waters within three miles – or about 4.8km – of the shore.

-Democrats, including US Representative Mike Levin, have sought to pass legislation to protect the state’s coastline from further drilling, to no avail.
-But Newsom on Tuesday said Trump’s proposal was “dead on arrival”.
+Democrats, including US Representative Mike Levin, have sought to pass legislation to protect the state’s coastline from further drilling, but to no avail.
+But Newsom on Tuesday said that Trump’s proposal was “dead on arrival”.

 He also questioned why news of the drilling proposal broke during the COP30 meeting.